 Strong verification of the traveller's data and identity is key to the creation of such a token.

-Whether the passenger decides to check-in and verify his/her ID online or at an airport kiosk, a token is created at check-in by matching their identity data from their electronic passport to the travel data on their boarding pass.
+Whether the passenger decides to check-in and verifies his/her ID online or at an airport kiosk, a token is created at check-in by matching their identity data from their electronic passport to the travel data on their boarding pass.
 This token is then used as a unique identifier, allowing the traveller to proceed through all airport touchpoints, and eliminating the need to present multiple documents several times along the way.